SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Method

-Formally, the input to the speech module consists of~$n$ audio features based on 80-dimensional log Mel spectrograms, $\{\bx_1, ..., \bx_n\}$.
-The input is fed into the Transformer architecture to produce output embeddings~$\{\bs_1, ..., \bs_n\}$.
+To boost its capacity for contextual understanding, we borrow the idea of masked language modeling~(MLM)~\citep{devlin2019bert,liu2020mockingjay,wang2020unsupervised,liu2020tera}.
+Specifically, each audio frame~$\bx_i$ is replaced with a zero vector with a probability of~15\%.
+The corresponding output~$\hat{\bx}_i$ is trained to be close to the original frame~$\bx_i$ via minimizing their L1-distance.
+Additionally, since consecutive frames are highly correlated, it is possible that the model simply utilizes the local smoothness of speech signals for reconstructing a single frame and thus fails to capture useful information.
+To avoid such issue, when a frame~$\bx_{i}$ is selected to be masked, its following three frames $\bx_{i + 1}$, $\bx_{i + 2}$, and $\bx_{i + 3}$ are also masked, and the model is asked to reconstruct all these masked frames.

-To boost its capacity for contextual understanding, we use the idea of masked language modeling~(MLM)~\citep{devlin2019bert,liu2020mockingjay,wang2020unsupervised}.
-Specifically, each audio feature~$\bx_i$ is replaced with a zero vector with a probability of~15\%.
-The corresponding output~$\bs_i$ is trained to be close to the original feature~$\bx_i$.
+Furthermore, according to SpecAugment~\citep{park2019specaugment}, the input features $(\bx_1, ..., \bx_n)$ can be seen as comprising two dimensions: time, i.e., the subscript~$i$, and channel, i.e., the elements in each~$\bx_i$.
+While conventional MLM masks along certain time steps, the input signals can also be masked along the channel dimension.
+In other words, each column vector $[\bx_{1,j}, ..., \bx_{n,j}]$ for $1\leq j \leq 80$ has a~15\% of chance to be masked, i.e., replaced with a zero vector.
+This channel masking is combined with temporal masking to reinforce the model's capability to utilize contextual information from both time and channel, and reduce the impact of co-adaptation between acoustic frames.
+The final pre-training objective for the speech module is to reconstruct the entire input sequence from the altered version of it:

-Furthermore, according to SpecAugment~\citep{park2019specaugment}, the input features~$\{\bx_i\}$ can be seen as comprising two dimensions: time, i.e., the subscript~$i$, and channel, i.e., the elements in each $\bx_i$.
-While conventional MLM masks certain timepoints, the input signals can also be masked in the channel dimension.
-In other words, for each $1\leq j \leq d$, where $\bx_i\in R^d$, $\bx_{1,j}, ..., \bx_{n,j}$ are masked and set to zero vectors with a probability of~15\%.
-This channel masking is combined with temporal masking to reinforce the model's capability to utilize contextual information from both time and channel, and reduce the impact of co-adaptation between features.
-So the loss function for the speech module is:
+We use the speech portion of the {train-clean-360} subset from the LibriSpeech corpus~\citep{panayotov2015librispeech} to pre-train the speech module, i.e., to minimize $\mathcal{L}_{sp}$.
+This subset contains~360 hours of read speech produced by~921 speakers.
+We follow the standard Kaldi setting, using a frame size of 25ms and a time shift of 10ms for generating the 80-dimensional log Mel spectrograms.
+The spectrograms are normalized to zero mean and unit variance per speaker.